wso2/docs-choreo-dev/en/docs/administer/configure-approvals-for-choreo-workflows.md

 7. Click **Save**.
 This configures and enables approval for the workflow.

-Once you configure an approval for a workflow, developers must [submit a request to use the workflow](../develop-components/request-for-workflow-approval.md).
-An authorized assignee must [review and approve the request](./review-workflow-approval-requests.md) for a developer to use the workflow.
+Once you configure an approval for a workflow, developers must [submit a request for approval to use the workflow](../develop-components/request-for-workflow-approval.md).
+An authorized assignee must then [review and approve the request](./review-workflow-approval-requests.md) for a developer to proceed with the task related to the workflow.